Dealing With An Angry Manager – Maybe someone with a ‘short fuse’.

 That is how you earn respect and sympathy from your boss.

-2. Find Your Solution to a Problem
+2. Find Your Solution to the Problem of an Angry Manager

 Once you make a mistake, do not expect your boss or coworkers to resolve it.
 You do not want to give the impression that you are incompetent for the job or that you do not care about the problem caused.